 Meet Dr. Jonathan Vahue

-Medical consults found “no cause” for his symptoms, and only prescribed high doses of some of the very drugs he had worked on, which caused unpleasant side effects.
+Medical consults found “no cause” for his symptoms, and only prescribed high doses of the very drugs he had worked on, which caused unpleasant side effects.
 They never mentioned chiropractic.
 He was no longer able to do the things he enjoyed and his life was deteriorating.

 Dr. Vahue was recently published in the Michigan Association of Chiropractors Journal for his article In the Absence of Malice, references are included below.